NiklasvonM/NiklasvonM.github.io/personal_dashboard.md

 ## Personal Dashboard

-**Project description:** I've been tracking my mood, activities and location using [Daylio](https://daylio.net/) and the Google Maps Timeline for a couple of years and visualized and analyzed this data.
+**Project description:** I've been tracking my mood, activities and location using <a href="https://daylio.net/" target="_blank">Daylio</a> and the Google Maps Timeline for a couple of years and visualized and analyzed this data.
 For this purpose, I have developed a R Shiny app of which I am sharing a small excerpt with partially anonymized data.

 ### Activity Correlation